top of page

 #3 - Keep Your Group Small

-I would never camp with more than two tents, so a friend and me, and if I ever got to a spot where I was going to pitch, and there were others there, then I would move on, so I always have a backup plan.
+I would never camp with more than two tents, so a friend and me.
+If I ever got to a spot where I was going to pitch and there were others there, then I would move on, so I always have a backup plan.
 Some popular places have 35 different tents pitched up; this isn't wild camping.
 This is a campsite, and these areas cannot sustain this.
 Please move on.

 Two tents Wild Camping in The Lake District